top of page

 SDD & ME #_8: OANA LEONTE

-Oana is a seasoned brand & marketing executive with 20+ years of experience across consumer products , licensing and brand partnerships for top entertainment , sports and fashion companies like Walt Disney, Warner Bros., Paramount, Springfield and PUMA.
+Oana is a seasoned brand and marketing expert and founder of Unmtchd., a media, education, and transformation company focused on advancing human-centric marketing practices and driving change across industries.
+With over 20 years of experience across consumer products , licensing and brand partnerships for top entertainment , sports and fashion companies like Walt Disney, Warner Bros., Paramount, Springfield and PUMA, Oana has observed the evolving challenges facing marketers, from building brand loyalty and engaging audiences to creating impactful brands and new sales strategies.
 She is a passionate speaker on the power of brand authenticity, the holistic brand thinking and marketers as the soul of the brand.
 Her work is driven by a simple mission: to inspire marketers to find their voice, own their story and build better brands for the future.

 SDD: Throughout your extensive career to date how have you seen the landscape of retail evolve, and what trends do you anticipate shaping the future of the industry?